Alberto Contador: 2011 season

 Amidst the clenbuterol controversy, Contador earned his first win in the Vuelta a Murcia.
 He won the overall classification as well as two stage victories en route to his victory.
 Later in the month of March, Contador entered in the Volta a Catalunya, where he claimed a win on the third stage to Vallnord, maintaining his advantage until the end of the race.
 He also won the individual time trial of Vuelta a Castilla y León.

 Contador competed in the Giro d'Italia, his first time racing in the Giro since his victory in 2008.
 Contador won the ninth stage on Mount Etna, his first stage win at the Italian Grand Tour.
 He attacked midway through the climb, dropping his overall rivals and gaining almost a minute on them.
 That stage gave him the overall lead in the Giro, as well as the points classification lead.
 Contador extended his overall lead to 3 minutes over second place Vincenzo Nibali where he broke away with José Rujano on the Grossglockner.
 He solidified his lead through stage 14 up the Monte Zoncolan and a very difficult stage 15 through the Dolomites taking his lead up to 4 minutes ahead of second place Michele Scarponi.
 He also won the 12.7 km mountain time-trial to Nevegal.
 On 29 May, Contador went on to win the race for the second time finishing 6 minutes ahead of second place Scarponi.
 In addition to winning the general classification, Contador also won the points classification and finished second in the mountains classification.
 This made the sixth consecutive grand tour that he entered and won.

-Despite the fact that he was scheduled to appear before the Court of Arbitration for Sport in early August, Contador announced in early June he would compete in the Tour de France.
+Despite the fact that he was scheduled to appear before the Court of Arbitration for Sport (CAS) in early August, Contador announced in early June he would compete in the Tour de France.
 The CAS had planned to hear the case in early June but the dates were pushed back to early August.
 Contador aimed to become the first rider to win both the Giro d'Italia and the Tour de France in the same year since Marco Pantani accomplished the feat in 1998.